meganlavengood/presentations/markdown/2025-edm/too-long-script.md

 Texture is easier to talk about when sound sources are easily identified—when the functional bass is played by the bass, the harmonic filler is a guitar, and the melody is a vocalist.

-In EDM, though, sound sources are often unclear, like you hear at the end of "bad guy".
-So you don't get to rely on those clean distinctions between guitar, bass, voice, and drums and their typical roles.

-But when sources are unclear, this forces us to talk in terms of timbre.
+In EDM, though, sound sources are often unclear.
+Like what are the instruments here? `play dariacore example` It doesn't really matter, right?
+The idea is that when sources are unclear, this forces us to talk in terms of timbre.
 If everything is synth, it's helpful to be able to talk about "that noisy, dark synth" and contrast it with "that bright, inharmonic synth" or whatever.

 -- `[CLICK]`